AdamSpannbauer/rush/.github/ISSUE_TEMPLATE/new-mini-game.md

 ---
-name: Custom issue template
+name: New mini-game idea
-about: Describe this issue template's purpose here.
+about: Suggest an idea for a new mini-game in the arcade
-title: New mini game idea
+title: New mini-game idea
 labels: minigame idea
 assignees: ''